Qiskit/documentation/docs/api/qiskit/qiskit.transpiler.passes.SetIOLatency.md

 <span id="qiskit.transpiler.passes.SetIOLatency" />

-`qiskit.transpiler.passes.SetIOLatency(*args, **kwargs)`
+`qiskit.transpiler.passes.SetIOLatency(*args, **kwargs)`[GitHub](https://github.com/qiskit/qiskit/tree/stable/0.45/qiskit/transpiler/passes/scheduling/scheduling/set_io_latency.py "view source code")

 Bases: [`AnalysisPass`](qiskit.transpiler.AnalysisPass "qiskit.transpiler.basepasses.AnalysisPass")

 Set IOLatency information to the input circuit.

 The `clbit_write_latency` and `conditional_latency` are added to the property set of pass manager.
-These information can be shared among the passes that perform scheduling on instructions acting on classical registers.
+This information can be shared among the passes that perform scheduling on instructions acting on classical registers.

 Once these latencies are added to the property set, this information is also copied to the output circuit object as protected attributes, so that it can be utilized outside the transpilation, for example, the timeline visualization can use latency to accurately show time occupation by instructions on the classical registers.